g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 👉 https://campaigns.do/donate

-# ChatGPT's Deep Research for Parti's situation
+# More Information on the Context

 ## Overview
 The South Korean civic tech group Parti (빠띠) has actively promoted citizen-driven fact-checking initiatives.
 One of its leading projects was the FactCheckNet (팩트체크넷), launched in 2020 as an open platform where citizens and professional media collaborated to verify misinformation.